Bernd Leno: Arsenal

 On 19 June 2018, Premier League club Arsenal announced that Leno had signed a five-year contract for a fee of £22.5 million, while pending 'the completion of regulatory processes'.

 Leno made his debut for Arsenal in the 4–2 victory over Vorskla Poltava in the Europa League.
 Leno made his Premier League debut in the 2–0 home victory over Watford, replacing regular goalkeeper Petr Čech, who picked up an injury in the first-half.
 His performance was praised by head-coach Unai Emery, who said "He is working very well with the goalkeeping coaches.
 I spoke with him and said the most important thing is when the team needs him to help us, to be prepared.
 He did that on Wednesday and today also – and against Vorskla.
 We have three very good goalkeepers.
 Petr Čech, his performances for us have been very important and his experience.
 Leno can learn by staying near with Petr Čech every day.
 I am very happy with him.
 He has waited for his moment and it's arriving."

-Leno was the runner up of the Arsenal Player of the Season award in the 2019–20 season, commanding 16 per cent of the final vote.
+Leno was the runner up of the Arsenal Player of the Season Award in the 2019–20 season, commanding 16 per cent of the final vote.
 On 25 February 2021, he played his 100th match for Arsenal in all competitions in a 3–2 win over Benfica in the Europa League round of 32.

-Leno was relegated to a backup in the 2021–22 season after the signing of Aaron Ramsdale, who was selected as the starting goalkeeper.
+Leno was used as a backup in the 2021–22 season after the signing of Aaron Ramsdale, who was selected as the starting goalkeeper.

 Fulham

-On 2 August 2022, Leno transferred permanently to Fulham on a three-year contract with an option to extend by a further 12 months, for a reported £8m fee.
-He made his Cottagers debut on 20 August in the 3–2 win against West London rivals Brentford.
+On 2 August 2022, Leno signed for newly promoted Premier club Fulham on a three-year contract with an option to extend by a further year, for a reported £8 million fee.
+He made his debut on 20 August in the 3–2 win against West London rivals Brentford.
 His first clean sheet came in Fulham's 3–0 win against Aston Villa on 20 October.
 The result led to Steven Gerrard's dismissal as Villa manager.
+On 13 December 2023, Leno signed a new contract with Fulham until the summer of 2027, with a club option to extend it for a further season.
+On 2 March 2025, he saved two penalties in Fulham's FA Cup Fifth Round shootout victory over reigning FA Cup holder Manchester United.

 International career

-Leno received his first call up to the senior Germany team in October 2015 for UEFA Euro 2016 qualifiers against Republic of Ireland and Georgia.
-He was later included in his nation's squad for the final tournament the following summer.
+Leno received his first call up to the German senior squad in October 2015 for UEFA Euro 2016 qualifiers against the Republic of Ireland and Georgia.
+He debuted in a friendly match against Slovakia on 29 May 2016.
+Leno was also included in his nation's squad for the final tournament the following summer.

 Leno was selected for the 2017 FIFA Confederations Cup in Russia.
 He played one game of the tournament, against Australia.
 He was named in Germany's provisional squad for the 2018 FIFA World Cup, but was not selected for the final 23-man squad.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.

-Media

-Leno was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.